Jeremy Jacobs: Boston Bruins

-Jacobs was referred to as one of the "most militant hard-line" NHL owners responsible for the 2012–13 lockout.
+Jacobs was later accused of being responsible for the 2012–13 lockout.
 Described as "villainous" and a "bully", he was reportedly hated by the players.
 On the first day of the 2012–13 NHL season after the lockout ended, Jacobs blamed the Players' Association for the season's delay, saying of the union, "There was no expression of a desire to make a deal."

 Jacobs responded to reports that he was a "hard-liner" in the 2012–13 NHL lockout by saying he put the good of the league ahead of his own interest in keeping the players on the ice.

 "I'm coming off winning a Stanley Cup (in 2011).
 I've got a sold-out building.
 I have a financially sound business.
 No Debt.
 Ownership for 37 years," he said.
 "I'm the last guy that wants to shut this down – absolutely the last one out there."

 Despite relinquishing the role of CEO to his son Charlie, he remains very active in the team and still holds the title of NHL Chairman of the Board of Governors.

-Forbes esimated his net worth to be US$2.8 billion in November 2021.
+Forbes estimated his net worth to be US$2.8 billion in November 2021.

 Philanthropy

 In 2007, Jacobs donated $1 million to support an endowed chair in immunology at Roswell Park Comprehensive Cancer Center.
 The gift was made to Roswell Park's Leaders for Life endowment campaign in honor of Jacobs' brother, the late Dr. Lawrence D. Jacobs, an immunology researcher who died in 2001.

-The University at Buffalo received a $10 million gift from Jacobs, his wife Margaret, and other family members on June 11, 2008 to establish the Jacobs Institute.
+The University at Buffalo received a $10 million gift from Jacobs, his wife Margaret, and other family members on June 11, 2008, to establish the Jacobs Institute.
 The Jacobs Institute supports research and clinical collaboration on the causes, treatment, and prevention of heart and vascular diseases.
 This gift was also made in honor of his late brother, Lawrence.
 The Jacobs' gift was at the time the largest single gift ever made to the University at Buffalo.
 The donation also made the Jacobs family the university's most generous donor, with gifts totaling $18.4 million.
 Jacobs has also served the University at Buffalo as chairman, trustee, and director of its foundation, chairman of the President's Board of Visitors, advisor to the School of Management, and as chairman of the University at Buffalo Council.

 The Jacobs family and their company, Delaware North, donated $250,000 to the Martin House Restoration Project in March 2012.
 They had made an earlier donation of $146,000.
 The project aims to restore the Darwin D. Martin House in Western New York, one of Frank Lloyd Wright's designs.

 In November 2012, Jacobs and his family announced a $1 million donation to the Say Yes Buffalo Scholarship.
 Say Yes Buffalo is "an education-based initiative that provides a powerful engine for long-term economic development, which will radically improve the life course of public school students in the City of Buffalo."